 #14: Plan for Long Term Resilience

-Another area that showcases the importance of corporate governance is the company’s long-term objectives and growth strategies.
+Another area showcasing the importance of corporate governance is the company’s long-term objectives and growth strategies.
 Shareholder interests change over time, without a doubt, and to remain competitive, companies need to be innovative and change with the public and the company’s customers or clients.

 Corporate governance can create tools to manage this process.
-That could include, for example, a team of professionals tasked with helping the company with the development of new products or services or implementing new technology.
-A good corporate governance system is always planning for the long-term resilience of the business in a wide range of areas like this.
+One such tool could be a team of professionals helping the company develop new products or services or implement new technology.
+A good corporate governance system always plans for the long-term resilience of the business in a wide range of areas.

 By contrast, bad corporate governance often leads to strife and a process of playing “catch up” instead of leading the pack.
 The most successful companies take risks but do so with objectives and strategic planning set in place by governance objectives.

-That matters especially in today’s society, where the need to compete may not be any more pressing for organizations.
-Having a management board and corporate culture focused on future-proofing the company can be invaluable.
+That matters especially in today’s society, where the need to compete may not be more pressing for organizations.
+A management board and corporate culture focused on future-proofing the company can be invaluable.

 See Related: How to Save Money & Go Green; a Step-by-Step Guide